 Each practitioner or HDO must complete a standard application form deemed acceptable by Anthem when applying for initial participation in one or more of Anthem's networks or plan programs.
 For practitioners, the Council for Affordable Quality Healthcare (CAQH) ProView system is utilized.
-To learn more about CAQH, visit their web site at www.CAQH.org.
+To learn more about CAQH, visit their website (caqh.org).